-- The needs of visitors are considered when preparing and presenting collections information and interpretation in the galleries, exhibitions, offsite and online. - The Museum will ensure that all information and communications (including leaflets, labels, blog, social media and website) follow good practice and the Museum's guidelines for text and style. - The Museum aims to keep the public informed of its collections, temporary displays and events through appropriate publicity including social media and its blog. - We will provide levels of information and interpretation to suit a range of audiences and abilities.

-- Information and interpretation will be provided in a range of formats, for example labels, large print, film, interactives and audio, as resources allow. - The Museum aims to present labels, displays, online and marketing materials that respect a diversity of backgrounds.
+- The needs of visitors are considered when preparing and presenting collections information and interpretation in the galleries, exhibitions, offsite and online. - The Museum will ensure that all information and communications (including leaflets, labels, blog, social media, and website) follow good practice and the Museum's guidelines for text and style. - The Museum aims to keep the public informed of its collections, temporary displays and events through appropriate publicity including social media and its blog. - We will provide levels of information and interpretation to suit a range of audiences and abilities. - Information and interpretation will be provided in a range of formats, for example labels, large print, film (with captions), interactives and audio, as resources allow. - The Museum aims to present labels, displays, exhibitions, online and marketing materials that respect a diversity of backgrounds.
 Images and/or descriptions of the Museum will reflect the diversity of the community. - Other than English, over 100 languages are used by Reading residents.
-English is the main language used across all Reading's communities and will continue to be the primary language used in the delivery of our services.
-The Museum's Access Plan will consider the provision of targeted translation of core information into other key languages on the website or in the museum galleries. - We will provide information about access provision on our website www.readingmuseum.org.uk/your-visit/access
+English is the language used across all Reading's communities and will continue to be the primary language used in the delivery of our services.
+The Museum's Access Plan will consider both the provision of basic language resources in plain and simple English and visual stories as ways to assist people's understanding of the collections.
+Both types of resource will be available on the website and in the museum galleries. - We will provide information about access provision on our website www.readingmuseum.org.uk/your-visit/access